 25. if the "AfNetSliceRepl" feature is supported and the "SLICE_REPLACE_OUTCOME" Policy Control Request Trigger was provided by the PCF, then the outcome of the AF requested Network Slice Replacement initiation or the AF requested Network Slice Replacement termination within the "afSliceReplOut" attribute; and

-26. if the "Energy" feature is supported and the "ENERGY_SAV_IND_CH" Policy Control Request Trigger was provided by the PCF, then the updated Energy Saving Indicator value within the "enrgSavInd" attribute.
+26. if the "Energy" feature is supported and the "ENERGY_SAV_IND_CH" Policy Control Request Trigger was provided by the PCF, then the updated Energy Saving Indicator within the "enrgSavInd" attribute.

 Upon the reception of the HTTP POST request, the PCF shall: